INTAKES AND START DATES

 - A written 500-word statement outlining your interest in studying social work.

-International student IELTS requirement: Academic IELTS minimum overall score of overall score of 7.0 with no individual sub-score less than 6.5 completed in the last two years (or equivalent).
+International student IELTS requirement: Academic IELTS minimum overall band of 6.5 with no individual band below 6.0 completed in the last two years (or equivalent).

 What you'll learn

 Expertise in human behaviour forms the foundation of all our courses including our Master of Social Work (Qualifying).

 - Social Policy and Practice